StanfordSNR/pantheon/README.md

 [![Build Status](https://travis-ci.org/StanfordSNR/pantheon.svg?branch=master)](https://travis-ci.org/StanfordSNR/pantheon)

 # Pantheon of Congestion Control
-The Pantheon has wrappers for many popular and research congestion control schemes.
-It allows them to run over a common interface and has tools to benchmark and compare their performance.
+The Pantheon contains wrappers for many popular practical and research congestion control schemes.
+The Pantheon enables them to run on a common interface, and has tools to benchmark and compare their performances.
-Pantheon tests can be run locally over an emulated link using [mahimahi](http://mahimahi.mit.edu/) or over the internet to a remote machine.
+Pantheon tests can be run locally over emulated links using [mahimahi](http://mahimahi.mit.edu/) or over the Internet to a remote machine.

-Our website is <http://pantheon.stanford.edu>, where you could find more introduction to Pantheon and search for real-world experiments results that we have collected so far.
+Our website is <http://pantheon.stanford.edu>, where you can find more information about Pantheon, including supported schemes, our real-world experiment results so far, and how to get involved.

+To discuss and talk about Pantheon-related topics and issues,

+Feel free to contact our mailing list:
+`pantheon-stanford <at> googlegroups <dot> com`\
+(Changed from `the name of this repository`@cs.stanford.edu)

 ## Disclaimer
 This is research software.
 Our scripts will write to the file system in the